 Enter your email address below and subscribe to our newsletter

-Cheese dakgalbi (닭갈비) is a popular spicy stir-fried chicken in South Korea.
-Dak, which means chicken, and galbi, which indicates a style of cooking that embodies the flavors of sweet, smokey and salty.
+Cheese dak galbi is a popular spicy stir-fried chicken in South Korea.
+Dak, which means chicken and galbi, indicates a cooking style that embodies sweet, smoky, and salty flavours.

 Feeling for something hot & spicy?
 Give Cheesy dakgalbi a chance and prepare to feast on the heat.

 Gochuchang is known for its spiciness.
-Adding this hot pepper paste to vegetables such as onion and cabbage give this dish a crunchy texture whilst the rice cakes add a chewy texture.
-Dakgalbi was considered a sensational dish to the Korean locals and its popularity quickly grew nationwide.
+Adding this hot pepper paste to vegetables such as onion and cabbage gives this dish a crunchy texture, while the rice cakes add a chewy texture.
+Dakgalbi was considered a sensational dish by the Korean locals, and its popularity quickly grew nationwide.

-Adding cheese into Korean foods grew in popularity as a result of interest from the younger generations.
-Apart from the creamy taste of cheese, Korean children were especially fascinated by the process of cheese melting and being pulled apart.
-Nowadays, cheese dakgalbi is a beloved dish in South Korea, both by the locals as well as the foreigners.
+Adding cheese to Korean foods grew in popularity due to interest from younger generations.
+Apart from the creamy taste of cheese, Korean children were especially fascinated by the cheese melting.
+Nowadays, cheese dak galbi is a beloved dish in South Korea by both locals and foreigners.

 Ingredients to Make Cheese Dakgalbi

-Chicken thighs, Red cabbage, onion, garlic and ginger paste, sweet corn and green bell pepper, Gochujang, dark soy sauce, sesame seed oil, salt and oyster sauce, Mozzarella cheese and cheddar cheese, Olive oil and rice cake
+Chicken breast, Red bell pepper, onion, garlic and ginger paste, Gochujang, Dark soy sauce, sesame seed oil, gochugaru, brown sugar, salt and oyster sauce, Mozzarella cheese, Olive oil and rice cake

 Instructions

-Cook the vegetables: Preheat the grill pan on medium high heat, drizzle the olive oil and add the onions.
-Stir-fry the onion for two minutes.
-Push the onions toward the edges of the pan and add the red cabbage in the pan.
+Preheat the grill pan on medium-high heat, drizzle the olive oil, and add the onions.
+Stir-fry the onions and garlic for four minutes.
+Add the red bell peppers.

 cheese dakgalbi